pmean/build-website/text/01/descriptive-01.md

 than your count, you may have problems with an undetected missing value.

-This seems like a simple thing, but often there are subtle details that you can\'t ignore.
+This seems like a simple thing, but often there are subtle details that you can't ignore.
 For example, the following table lists the first 10 mothers in the study.

 ![](../../../web/images/01/descriptive-0101.gif)